Your #1 resource for transportation information & options to make getting into and around the District easier than ever.

 The goal of good parking management is to regulate the parking assets (spaces) in a manner that ensures that a percentage of spaces are available at any given time for short term parking.
 This is vital for maximizing the potential flow of customers to the District's retail and dining establishments.
 Additionally, controlling congestion and improving traffic circulation are becoming increasingly important.

-The District Department of Transportation uses many tools to accomplish these goals including regulating timed spaces with parking meters.
+The District Department of Transportation (DDOT) uses many tools to accomplish these goals including regulating timed spaces with parking meters.
 DDOT manages approximately 17,000 metered parking spaces.
-These spaces are an important asset to the District and DDOT is constantly evaluating how to manage these spaces in a manner that benefits motorists, business owners, and most importantly residents in a fair and balance approach.
+These are important assets to the District and DDOT is constantly evaluating how to manage these spaces in a manner that benefits motorists, business owners, and most importantly, residents in a fair and balanced approach.

 Meter Rates and Hours of Operation

-In addition to the Saturday enforcement, DDOT has also simplifying the District’s parking meter rates.
+In addition to the Saturday enforcement, DDOT has also simplified the District’s parking meter rates.